byui-cit/learning-modules/modules/js/json/ponder1.md

 ## Preparation

-It is recommended to review [JSON - Introduction](../prepare1) before you start..
+It is recommended to review [JSON - Introduction](../prepare1) before you start.
 You will also need your editor open with some code:

 ### Javascript